-- 2.15 The Council's Climate Change and Sustainability Strategy highlights a number of aims and objectives in relation to biodiversity.
+- 2.16 The Council's Climate Change and Sustainability Strategy highlights a number of aims and objectives in relation to biodiversity.
 The Council will also have a new Tree Strategy by early 2022, detailing how the Council will manage its tree stock in the future.
-This will include actions on increasing things such as tree planting across the District. - 2.16 These strategies, alongside the results of the audits, will be used to develop action plans, including any resource implications and will be included in any further Committee reports. - 2.17 Each site will be considered on its own merits dependent on the habitat and location, and will require a lot of work and cross-department coordination to ensure it is done correctly and is sustainable over time.
+This will include actions on increasing things such as tree planting across the District. - 2.17 These strategies, alongside the results of the audits, will be used to develop action plans, including any resource implications and will be included in any further Committee reports. - 2.18 Each site will be considered on its own merits dependent on the habitat and location, and will require a lot of work and cross-department coordination to ensure it is done correctly and is sustainable over time.
 The need to purchase any new mowing equipment will only be fully known once all the sites have been identified and assessed.
-The pilot areas can be cut (not lifted) with current equipment, namely a rotary ride-on mower although the general standard of the cut is unlikely to be of the standard if more suitable equipment.
-To carry out a proper cut (not lift) on the pilot sites and for use on any further sites the Council as a minimum will need to purchase a tractor mounted flail and a small flail for a ride-on, costing around £12,500.

-- 2.18 With respect to cut and lift the grass, a cut and lift machine would be required at a cost of circa £11,300.
-For Woodhall Lane (and any further similar areas) a small rideon with collection box at a cost of £17,000 would also be needed. - 2.19 Any grass (and other 'green' waste) arisings would need to be disposed of at a composting facility.
-Officers believe the biodigester referred to in the motion is in fact an anaerobic digestion plant, which processes food waste to produce electricity and a bio-product of fertilizer. - 2.20 It is not the case that the Council can sell the garden waste to a composting facility.
+The pilot areas can be cut (not lifted) with current equipment, namely a rotary ride-on mower although the general standard of the cut is unlikely to be of the standard if more suitable equipment is used.
+Also the long grass could burn out the belt driven motors on this equipment.
+To carry out a proper cut (not lift) on the pilot sites and for use on any further sites the Council as a minimum will need to purchase a tractor mounted flail and a small flail for a ride-on, costing around £12,500. - 2.19 With respect to cut and lift of grass, a cut and lift machine would be required at a cost of circa £11,300.
+For Woodhall Lane (and any further similar areas) a small ride-on with collection box at a cost of £17,000 would also be needed. - 2.20 Any grass (and other 'green' waste) arisings would need to be disposed of at a composting facility.
+Officers believe the biodigester referred to in the motion is in fact an anaerobic digestion plant, which processes food waste to produce electricity and a bio-product of fertilizer. - 2.21 It is not the case that the Council can sell the garden waste to a composting facility.
 Disposal of grass would cost the Council approximately £25 per tonne.
-Tonnage can vastly fluctuate due to a number of factors including the weather with regards to growing and how wet it is at the time of collecting, and the amount of cuts per year.
-It is estimated for the pilot sites it would be between 30 to 80 tonnes, plus vehicle costs of dustcart to run to South Mimms (the composting facility location).
-In addition there will be manpower costs for travelling to and from the disposal site.
-It also has to be considered that if all sites need cutting and potentially lifting in a short window then extra equipment may be required to achieve this. - 2.21 Another area that will be looked at is improved GIS as this would to help map areas accurately and communicate mowing regimes to our Grounds Maintenance team. - 2.22 Grounds Maintenance is a small team of 18, which includes four environmental maintenance staff, plus a supervisor, who carry out many and varied duties across the District including; litter picking, emptying dog and litter bins in parks and open spaces, inspections of the 31 play areas, five adult gyms and four skate parks, grave digging, maintenance of the three cemeteries, three bowling greens and Rose Garden at Three Rivers House, shrubbery and tree works, installing signage, as well as marking out of football pitches and grass cutting.
-A Tree Strategy is also in the process of being put together which is likely to have a grounds maintenance staffing need as part of it.
-There is a growing pressure on this team to carry out more ad hoc work and with increased use and misuse of the parks during the pandemic the work of this team is only increasing in nature. - 2.23 Cutting of the pilot sites took considerably longer than it would have taken to cut the grass had it not been left to grow.
-The quality of the cut was not as good as it would have been if the appropriate equipment, as outlined in paragraphs 2.17 and 2.18, had been available. - 2.24 This paper highlights areas where a reduced cut is in place.
-There are other forms of alternate grassland management, including wildflower seeding.
-The audits will assist officers in determining what form of alternate grassland management is suitable and at which locations. - 2.25 There are a number of officers that have sustainability within their remit, including; the Climate Change, Sustainability and Recycling Officer, the Climate Change and Sustainability Strategy Officer, the Green Homes Grant Project Officer (fixed term) and the Community Biodiversity Officer (which is presently out to advert).
+Tonnage can fluctuate substantially due to several factors, including weather conditions; with high rainfall resulting in more substantial growth than dryer conditions; and timing and number of cuts per year. - 2.22 It is estimated the pilot sites would generate between 30 to 80 tonnes, not including transport costs of a dustcart to run to South Mimms (the composting facility location).
+In addition there will be manpower costs for travelling to and from the disposal site. - 2.23 It also has to be considered that if all sites need cutting and lifting in a narrow window in late summer, then extra equipment and staffing may be required to achieve this, not only to carry out the cuts but also to ensure litter picking is undertaken first and ensure a good finish around street furniture (benches, bins, signs, etc.) is achieved. - 2.24 Obstacles to mowing, such as trees and street furniture frequently found in smaller residential sites will also increase mowing costs, as smaller less efficient machinery will need to be used. - 2.25 The pilot sites also highlighted the importance of accurate mapping of management regimes on open spaces.
+Improvements to the Council's GIS system would enable areas to be mapped more accurately, greatly assisting the communication of different mowing regimes to the Council's Grounds Maintenance teams.